Blog / Gerber Files: A Step by Step Guide on How to Generate Gerber Files

 Source: https://resources.altium.com/p/generate-gerber-files-altium-designer-step-step-schematic-pcb

-You can watch the video below to have a visual illustration generating Gerber files in Altium Designer.
+Watch the video below for a visual illustration of generating Gerber files in Altium Designer.

 https://www.youtube.com/watch?v=qHFdHfF59hs